andromash/jv-internet-shop-romash/README.md

 # jv-internet-shop-romash

-This is the project that implements idea of secured internet shop.
+This is the project that implements the idea of an internet shop specializing in beverages.
-The main subject of the shop is different beverages.
 This projects represents client - server architecture.
 Also this projects was build on N-tier architecture.
 So we have DAO layer, Service layer, Controller.